 Lifespan Literate Action Development

 In the past year, I’ve taken some important steps in developing this strand of my research agenda.
-I have completed a book-length manuscript—Talk, Tools, and Texts: A Logic-in-Use for Studying Lifespan Literate Action Development, is available at the University Press of Colorado / WAC Clearinghouse as part of its Practices & Possibilities series.
+I have completed a monograph—Talk, Tools, and Texts: A Logic-in-Use for Studying Lifespan Literate Action Development, is available at the University Press of Colorado / WAC Clearinghouse as part of its Practices & Possibilities series.

 My long-term goal with this research thread is to develop a complex, yet coherent theory of how literate develops through the lifespan.
-In the process of building such a grand theory, I aim to develop smaller, middle-range theories that are actionable for writers in particular times and places but informed by the entirety of the lifespan.
+In the process of building such a theory, I aim to develop smaller, middle-range theories that are actionable for writers in particular times and places but informed by the entirety of the lifespan.